OpenEnvironments/blockgroupspending/README.md

 full range of Census estimates in either the American Community Survey or Decennial publications.

-The first of the project models distributes the US and State totals down to Block Groups, so each begins with a total consumer spending amount.
+The first of the projection models distributes the US and State totals down to Block Groups, so each begins with a total consumer spending amount.
 The second model predicts the allocation of a Block Group's total across spending categories.